nfabacus/python-learning-challenge/README.md

 # Python learning challenge

 Learn at least 3 programming languages simultaneously.
-Spend 15 minutes per language.
+Spend 15 minutes per language daily.
 This repo is for Python.

 Initial challenge - go through a Udemy course on Python for around 15 minutes daily.